Marty Bohen: Professional career

 In the early 1970s, Bohen decided to play in the Asia-Pacific region.
 "I wanted to keep playing," Bohen stated a few years later.
 "But I wasn't playing too well so I decided to try something different."
 During the 1971-72 year, Bohen had much success, recording a number of second place finishes.
 In November 1971, Bohen played the Cumberland Golf Classic in Sydney, Australia.
 After two rounds Bohen was at 133 (−9), three behind leader Walter Godfrey.
 However, Bohen provided a "tremendous challenge" to Godfrey with an eagle and two birdies out of the gate.
 By the 5th hole they were tied and by the 7th Bohen had a two-stroke lead.
 Bohen lost his solo lead, however, after a birdie-bogey exchange with Godfrey on the 8th hole.
 On the back nine Godfrey would slightly outplay his playing partner, holding a one-shot lead entering the last.
 The par-5 18th hole was played in "torrential rain."
 Bohen was unable to birdie and, against Godfrey's par, lost by one.
 Three weeks later, he had success at the Otago Charity Classic played in Dunedin, New Zealand.
 Bohen shot a second round 67 to tie Peter Thomson and Bob Charles for the lead at 137.
-Bohen shot a third round 71 (−1) and against Charles' 67 (−5) was now was four behind.
+Bohen shot a third round 71 (−1) and against Charles' 67 (−5) was now four behind.
 Bohen's putted poorly in the final round and did not put up a serious challenge against Charles.
 However, he "got the one putt that really mattered," an 11-foot birdie on the final hole to secure solo second by a shot over Godfrey and Peter Thomson.
 In March 1972, Bohen played the Malaysian Open.
 Bohen opened with rounds of 68 and 69 to put himself at 137 (−7), in joint third, two back of the lead held by Japan's Takashi Murakami and South Korea's Hahn Chang Sang.
 He shot a third round 68 (−3) and to move into a tie for the lead with Murakami and Sukree Onsham of Thailand at 206 (−10).
 Bohen played poorly in the final round, however, shooting a 71 (−1) to finish one shot back of champion Murakami.
 He finished in a tie for second with Onsham and Walter Godfrey.
 "I played badly today and was lucky to have hit a 71," he said after the round.
 "I suppose none of the leaders played really well today on account of the tension and the pressure."
 It was the final of three runner-up performances for the season.